Chinese city locks down neighbourhood after virus upsurge | Health

 The spread of infections was “fast and strong,” the official Global Times newspaper cited health authorities as saying.

-Saturday's testing order applied to residents of five streets in Liwan District in the city center.
+Saturday's order to stay home applied to residents of five streets in Liwan District in the city center.

 Outdoor markets, child care centers and entertainment venues were closed.
 Indoor restaurant dining was prohibited.
 Grade schools were told to stop in-person classes.